kooxuan/UTM-E-Portfolio/WEB PROGRAMMING (SECV2223)/README.md

 🌐 SECV2223 – Web Programming

-This project contains our final project for SECV2223 Web Programming at Universiti Teknologi Malaysia.
+This folder contains our final project for SECV2223 Web Programming at Universiti Teknologi Malaysia.

 The project, titled “What’s Happening UTM?”, is a centralized web platform that aggregates and promotes campus events in real time.